 The documents below will guide you through the process of setting up your project, conducting your survey, and archiving your results.
 By following our methodology and using our resources, you will:

-This guidance complements a new handbook by Professor Harold Mytum on Recording and Analysing Burial Grounds, to be published by the Council for British Archaeology in Spring 2020.
+This guidance complements a new handbook by Professor Harold Mytum on Recording and Analysing Burial Grounds, to be published by the Council for British Archaeology.

 |Before you begin|

 |Introduction to the DEBS method||An introduction to surveying burial grounds, and why you should use our guidance and methodology to do it|

 |Carrying out a project||Information on where and what to survey, how to make sure you've got the correct permissions, and how to manage your project|

 |Conducting your survey|

 |Recording||How to fill in our recording forms||Recording Form

 |Identifying Monument Types||Detailed guidance on how to identify different monuments, and some of issues you might encounter||A Guide to Graveyard Geology|

 |Photography and Additional Recording||How to take good photographs, and other techniques you can use, such as rubbing and RTI|

 |Making a Plan||How to produce a plan of your burial ground|